Paul Irniger: Life

-Irniger's mother had several criminal records for fraud and other offenses.
+Irniger's mother had several criminal records for fraud and other offences.
 After the early death of his father, the six-year-old grew up in the Walterswil children's home.
 As a teenager, he tried several times, unsuccessfully, to enter a monastery.
 After working as an unskilled worker in Baden, he began an apprenticeship as a technical draftsman, which he broke off after a few months.
 He went to Interlaken, where he found a job in the Hotel Beau-Rivage, but started a small fire there.
 Subsequently, he was admitted to the forced education institution in Aarburg, where he learned to be a carpenter.
 After his release, he graduated from the recruit school in Lucerne.

 On 5 December 1933, Irniger took the train to Zug and from there took a taxi in the direction of Baar.
 He shot the taxi driver near Baar and fled with a loot of 60 francs.
 Shortly afterwards, he was arrested for fraud and sent to the Sedel prison in Lucerne.
 Irniger managed to escape; he went to Einsiedeln, where he disguised as a Trappist priest read masses and made confessions in various churches.
 After the imposture was discovered, Irniger was imprisoned for a few months; a connection to the murder in Baar was not recognized.

 After his release from prison, Irniger went to Ticino, where he met a woman and tried his hand at selling vacuum cleaners.
 He also committed various break-ins.
 On 9 August 1937, he was arrested in Rapperswil and taken to the police station.
 There, he shot a police officer and fled towards Lake Zürich, with various people chasing him.
-On the run, Irniger also shot one of his pursuers, but was then caught by the angry population.
+On the run, Irniger also shot one of his pursuers but was then caught by the angry population.

 Irniger was brought to St. Gallen, where, in addition to the two homicides committed in Rapperswil, he also confessed to the murder in Baar.
 He was brought to justice and sentenced to death for the murders in Rapperswil in April 1938, but pardoned by the Grand Council of the Canton of St. Gallen to life imprisonment.

 Since criminal law in Switzerland was a matter for the cantons before 1942, Irniger could only be convicted in St. Gallen for the crimes committed in that canton.
 In the trial for the murder in Baar, Irniger was also sentenced to death in the canton of Zug.
-He withdrew his appeal to the higher court itself and waived a petition for clemency, so that the judgment in the first instance became final.
+He withdrew his appeal to the higher court itself and waived a petition for clemency so that the judgment in the first instance became final.
 Irniger was then executed on 25 August 1939 in the prison in Zug using the guillotine borrowed from Lucerne.